-(1) "Control Accounts" means summary accounts designed to control accountability for individual property records.
-Unlike individual property records which establish accountability for particular items of property, control accounts accumulate the total cost or value of the custodian's property and, through entries to the control accounts documenting acquisitions, transfers and dispositions, provide evidence of the change in that total cost or value over periods of time as well as the total cost or value at any time.
+(2) "Control Accounts" means summary accounts designed to control accountability for individual property records.
+Unlike individual property records that establish accountability for particular items of property, control accounts accumulate the total cost or value of the custodian's property and, through entries to the control accounts documenting acquisitions, transfers and dispositions, provide evidence of the change in that total cost or value over periods of time as well as the total cost or value at any time.

-(2) "Cost" means acquisition or procurement cost (i.e., invoice price plus freight and installation charges less discounts).
+(3) "Cost" means the amount paid to acquire or procure property (i.e., invoice price plus freight and installation charges less discounts).
 In determining cost, the value of property exchanged by the custodian in satisfaction of a portion of the purchase price of new property shall not be deducted from the full purchase price regardless of any property "traded in" on the new property.

-(3) "Custodian" has the meaning set forth in Section 274.01(2), F.S.
+(4) "Custodian" has the meaning set forth in section 274.01(2), F.S.

-(4) "Custodian's Delegate" means a person acting under the supervision of the custodian to whom the custody of property has been delegated by the custodian and, from whom the custodian receives custody receipts.
+(5) "Custodian's Delegate" means a person acting under the supervision of the custodian to whom the custody of property has been delegated by the custodian and, from whom the custodian receives custody receipts.